alfredcs/Dockerize-Analytical-Applications-Based-on-R-Shiny-Framework/README.md

     2. Deploy a containerized servicei on an appliance:  %docker run -d -v /opt/apps:/opt/apps -P 5930:5930 rshiny:1.4.6 Rscript runEngines.R

-    3. Use Marathon to deploy service to a Mesos farm on a public or private cloud.
+    3. Use Marathon to deploy service to a Mesos farm on a public or private cloud: %curl -X POST http://<marthon_api>:8080/v2/apps -d @eingines.json -H "content-type:application/json"

 The dockerized applpication has been deployed on an [edge server](http://3.39.90.51:8080/) as well as on [AWS](http://10.202.89.121).